 Dubrovnik was not part of the Serb-Croat disputed territory but fell under siege from October 1991 to August 1992.
 The bulk of Yugoslav forces attacking Dubrovnik were from neighboring Montenegro.
 On just one day (6 December 1991), 5,000 shells rained down on the city.
 During the siege, snipers shot people in the streets, 70% of the city's buildings were damaged, and 200 defenders and 100 civilians were killed.
 Residents were saved by the thick ancient city walls, behind which they lived during the siege.

 Today, Dubrovnik has been restored to its former glory.
-Five-star hotels have emerged to pamper travelers, an airport serves the city, it's one of the world's most popular cruise ports, and the only visible war damage was left there intentionally to remind people of what was lost in the war.
+Five-star hotels have emerged to pamper travelers, an airport serves the city, it's one of the world's most popular cruise ports, and the only visible war damage was left there intentionally to remind people of what was lost.

-The walled city of Dubrovnik's Old Town is about 1 mi/1.6 km in circumference, but there is no motorized transport within it, so you'll need comfortable footwear for your explorations.
+The walled city of Dubrovnik's Old Town is about 1 mi/2 km in circumference and completely enclosed by ancient stone walls.
+Quite wonderfully, there is no motorized transport within it.
+Some sections are quite hilly, with steep stone stairs and cobblestone roads, so you'll need comfortable footwear for your explorations.
 Most of the main sites can be seen without negotiating the steps and steep alleyways leading off the main street.
-Ploce gate allows access to the city without entrance steps.
+Ploce gate in the east allows access to the city without entrance steps.

 Walking around the wall battlements will provide a good overview of the city's main sights, which are all within minutes of each other.
 However, if you're visiting in July and August, especially during the Summer Festival, be sure to get an early start because this is the busiest season.
 When the number of visitors in the Old Town goes above 6,000, longer queues should be expected to get into sights.
 If the number exceeds 8,000, access is denied by local authorities.